courtolesee/conscious-closet/README.md

 ## Challenges
 Here's an ongoing list of challenges I'm coming across as I build Conscious Closet:
 - User authentication/authorization strategies were created by Prime Instructors.
 Instead of building my application from that starter code, I built my components and later integrated the starter code.
 This created more learning opportunites in using auth to conform the code I did not write to my own code, allowing me to dig deeper into unfamiliar auth technologies.
 - Logic!
 This application requires server side math upon every action or change to the database.
+I ensured smooth logic by testing at every computation point.

 ## Stretch Goals
 - Usability priming: as all user actions in Conscious Closet have high and unchanging impact, _Try It_ page that allows users to test out the applicaiton before impacting their own closet page, or go back to the _Try It_ to see how a new item or deletion action might impact their own closet before making a decision.